Fidelity-based distance bounds for $N$-qubit approximate quantum error correction: Introduction

 \section{Introduction}

 Quantum computers are among the most anticipated technological novelties of the present century.
-Its expected applicability ranges from the development of quantum algorithms to solve classically intractable physical problems~\cite{Shor1994,Grover1996}, to the efficient simulation of many-particle quantum systems~\cite{Reiher2017,Wecker2015}.
-However, a quantum computer with many qubits, i.e., from several dozens to a few hundreds in the NISQ era~\cite{Preskill2018nisq}, is subject to the interaction with the environment in a way that the computations are unreliable.
-It is necessary to add an extra structure that permits one to perform fault-tolerant quantum computation~\cite{Shor1996,Aharonov1996,Kitaev2003fault}.
+Their expected applicability ranges from the development of quantum algorithms to solve classically intractable physical problems~\cite{Shor1994,Grover1996}, to the efficient simulation of many-particle quantum systems~\cite{Reiher2017,Wecker2015}.
+However, a quantum computer with many qubits, i.e., from several dozens to a few hundred in the noisy intermediate-scale quantum (NISQ) era~\cite{Preskill2018nisq}, is subject to interaction with the environment in such a way that the computations are unreliable.
+It is necessary to employ a scheme that allows for reliable computations, providing fault tolerance~\cite{Shor1996,Aharonov1996,Kitaev2003fault}.

-Quantum error correction (QEC) arises as a mechanism to accomplish such a task~\cite{Shor1995,Gottesman1996,Gottesman1997stabilizer,Knill1997,Steane1996,Terhal2015}.
-The idea consists of encoding information by using entanglement in a way that the encoded information is protected against noise, yielding reliable computations.
-Furthermore, one is interested not only in maintaining reliable information, but also in performing operations.
+Quantum error correction (QEC) arises as a mechanism to accomplish such a task~\cite{Shor1995,Gottesman1996,PhysRevLett.77.198,Gottesman1997stabilizer,Knill1997,Steane1996,Terhal2015}.
+The idea consists of encoding information by using entanglement in a such way that the encoded information is protected against noise, yielding reliable computations.
+Furthermore, one is interested not only in maintaining reliable information but also in performing operations.
 Hence, despite seeking isolation with respect to the environment, a QEC scheme should provide ways to allow performing operations.
 In this regard, a convenient way to guarantee QEC while performing operations comes from transversal gates in quantum error-correcting codes~\cite{Yoshida2015,Bravyi2013}.
-Transversal gates act independently on each qubit in a way that a faulty gate will only compromise single qubits, which means that errors are not spread out throughout the computation.
+Transversal gates act independently on each qubit in such a way that a faulty gate will only compromise single qubits, which means that errors are not spread out throughout the computation.